Profile

 About Me

-I am a PhD researcher in computer vision at RWTH Aachen University, focusing on human movement understanding in challenging real-world environments such as fisheye and space imagery.
-My work combines human pose estimation, gesture recognition, and large-scale foundation models to enable robust perception for human-robot interaction and astronaut monitoring.
+I am an interdisciplinary PhD researcher focusing on human movement understanding in challenging real-world environments such as fisheye and space imagery.
+My work combines human pose estimation, gesture recognition, and large-scale foundation models to enable robust perception for human-robot interaction.
+I am grateful to work with national and international partners (Bosch Research, Uni Bristol, NII Tokyo).
+Recently, I have been initiating a new research collaboration on human perception in space environments with the German Aerospace Center (DLR).

-I have supervised multiple Bachelor’s and Master’s theses and contributed to international collaborations.
-I place strong emphasis on clear science communication and building research systems that are both flexible and reproducible.
+I have supervised multiple Bachelor’s and Master’s theses and place strong emphasis on clear science communication.

 Research Interests